Have You Met Them?

 ???

 No information could be found on who or what this is.
-Trusted sources confirm the existence of this figure in Morgan Marquette’s “Cheri Cheri Lady” music video, but no one has seen the figure since.
+Trusted sources confirm the existence of this figure in the Dreadful Gentleman’s “Dig Up Your Grave” music video, but no one has seen the figure since.

 Tulip

 Various sources claim that Tulip was once a famous child actor in mortal life, though no one can seem to agree on exactly which one.
-She came to Morgan Marquette post-deceasement after discovering she could still continue her beloved acting career.
+She arrived on set post-deceasement after discovering she could still continue her beloved acting career.

 Malleus

 Malleus is a corporeal demon that ventures through the physical plane purely to satisfy his own innate curiosity.
-Most easily recognized by his glowing eyes and sharp horns, Malleus was hired by Morgan Marquette to symbolically represent any form of human desire in his films
+Most easily recognized by his glowing eyes and sharp horns, Malleus was hired by the Dreadful Gentleman to symbolically represent any form of human desire in his films.

 Gloria

 Gloria is a homebody skeleton that loves to read.
 You can always find her on set with her (lack of a) nose in a book.
 She delights in decorating her house or cooking for her loved ones.
-She talks lovingly of her husband, who is proud to see her enjoying the side job that is acting in Morgan Marquette’s films.
+She talks lovingly of her husband, who is proud to see her enjoying the side job that is acting in the Dreadful Gentleman’s films.